 - Get involved

-Normally when packing for a trip to Kenya one can expect to make space for things like safari or hiking gear for the many beautiful wildlife reserves in the country, but not Ajay Pillarisetti from Berkeley Air Monitoring.
+Normally when packing for a trip to Kenya one can expect to make space for things like safari or hiking gear for the many beautiful wildlife reserves in the country, but not Ajay Pillarisetti from Environment Health Sciences at the University of California, Berkeley.
 On a trip to Nairobi last July, Mr. Pillarisetti packed his suitcase with state of the art state air quality monitoring devices.
 His mission?
 To help train Kenyan Ministry of Health staff to monitor and improve indoor air quality.

 The World Health Organization estimates that more than 4 million people die prematurely each year from ill-health caused by indoor (household) air pollution.
 Household air pollution is primarily caused by fuels that are burnt for cooking and lighting.
 In urban areas many residents of informal settlements have little access to electricity or liquefied petroleum gas and primarily use firewood, charcoal and kerosene for fuel.